vlad-io/DLMDS-EDE02-CODE/readme.md

 # Purpose

-This docker-compose consists of 3 images that follow the steps in the batch processing pipeline.
+This is fully functional batch processing application packaged as a docker-compose package.
+The docker-compose consists of 3 images where each follows the steps in the batch processing pipeline, namely:

 ## Pipelines steps: